 Fit Kitchen: The Larder

 We have got to keep this stocked; that is key.
-After moving into our new location July 1 and barely having time to breathe let alone make bone broth come the beginning of September mine was empty–it was time to restock.
+After moving into our new location July 1 and barely having time to breathe let alone make homemade bone broth come the beginning of September mine was empty–it was time to restock.
 Over the course of three weekends (only time I have) I made beef stock on the first one, rendered tallow and pureed fresh pumpkins the next and finally made turkey stock out of the carcass in my freezer from the August bird we cooked on the third.
 The larder was filling up and looking much better.